 Both the G9X Mark II and the M100 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G9X Mark II replaced the earlier Canon G9 X, while the M100 followed on from the Canon M10.

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon G9 X Mark II and the Canon G9 X Mark II?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (8.2 vs 6.1 flaps/sec) to capture the decisive moment.